 Customers who have made 20 or fewer eligible purchases will receive a separate email notifying them of each individual refund, while those with 21 or more purchases will receive one email summarizing all refund attempts.
 If refunds cannot be made to the original payment type, an email will be sent explaining how to set up an alternative system.
 Stadia Pro subscriptions issued prior to September 29 will not be refunded, but Pro charges incurred after that date will be.

 Google also confirmed that Stadia hardware owners will not have to return their devices in order to receive a refund "in most cases."
 It didn't specify what situations might not qualify for a no-return return, but said that "proof of the device may be required to process a refund in some cases."

 The Stadia Store is now closed and all commercial options, including subscriptions, have been disabled.
 Stadia itself will continue to operate until January 18, 2023, although Google warned that some gameplay issues could crop up, "especially for any games requiring commerce."
-As for getting your Stadia games and saves onto other platforms, Google said players should contact individual developers and publishers for information, and provided a list of several who have already announced either intent or specific plans: Bethesda Softworks (opens in new tab), Bungie (opens in new tab), CD Projekt (opens in new tab), IO Interactive (opens in new tab), Rockstar Games (opens in new tab), and Ubisoft (opens in new tab).
+As for getting your Stadia games and saves onto other platforms, Google said players should contact individual developers and publishers for information, and provided a list of several who have already announced either intent or specific plans: Bethesda Softworks, Bungie, CD Projekt, IO Interactive, Rockstar Games, and Ubisoft.